 The Jewish Theatre in Kraków – Midrash Theatre®

-Performances coming in Fall 2019: Women& Monologues (based on Hanoch Levin’s writtings) and Rozalia
+PREMIERE 2019: Women& Monologues (based on Hanoch Levin’s writtings)

 “The Lonely Tango of Vera Gran” – a spectacle based on the tragic history of the well-known Polish singer Wiera Gran, in reference to the difficult times of war and with a strong contemporary social message.